u-anurag/vfo-docs/index.rst

  vfo
 =========================

+IMPORTANT ANNOUNCEMENT: The plotting backend for vfo is being switched to a vtk based plotting tool PyVista starting vfo 0.0.6 for smooth interaction in large OpenSees model.
+Some of the commands are changing and the older commands will not work with the new updated version.
+Please read this document carefully.

-vfo (Visualization for OpenSees) is a Python package to make your life better by helping you visualize your OpenSees models, Python or Tcl.
+vfo (Visualization for OpenSees) is a Python package to make your life better by helping you visualize your `OpenSees <https://openseespydoc.readthedocs.io/en/latest/index.html>`_ models, Python or Tcl.
-It utilizes Matplotlib 3.0 library to plot 2D and 3D models in a dedicated interactive window.
+It utilizes `PyVista <https://docs.pyvista.org/index.html>`_ library to plot 2D and 3D models in a dedicated interactive window.
 You can use click-and-hold to change the view angle and zoom the plot.
 The model image can be saved with the desired orientation directly from the interactive plot window.
-If you did not install matplotlib using Anaconda, you will have to install PyQt or PySide to enable an interactive window (Matplotlib Dependencies).

 **Animation**: To save the animation movie as .mp4 file, `FFmpeg <https://www.ffmpeg.org/about.html>`_ codecs are required.

-When using Spyder IDE and Jupyter notebook, the default setting is to produce a static, inline plot which is not interactive.
-To change that, write the command **%matplotlib qt** in the Ipython console and then execute the model plotting commands.
-This will produce an interactive plot in a dedicated window.

 Following elements are supported: